flowtsohg/mdx-m3-viewer/README.md

 That isn't to say this line of code will not work - it does!
 But that's because there's code behind the scenes that handles asyncronous actions.
 Generally speaking, whenever you want to set/change something, you will be able to do it with straightforward code that looks syncronous, whether it really is or not behind the scenes.

-If you want to get information, like a list of animations, or textures, then the model obviously needs to exist before.
+If you want to get any information from the model, like a list of animations, or textures, then the model obviously needs to exist before.
 For this reason, there are two ways to do things when a model finishes loading.
-First of all, as the next section explains, every resource uses event dispatching, much like regular asyncronous JavaScript objects (e.g. Image, XMLHttpRequest, and so on).
+First of all, as the next section explains, every resource uses event dispatching, much like regular asyncronous JS objects (e.g. Image, XMLHttpRequest, and so on).
 In addition, every resource has a `whenLoaded(callback)` method that gets `callback` called when it loads, or immediatelty if it was already loaded.
 The viewer itself has `whenAllLoaded(resources, callback)`, which is the same, but waits for multiple resources in an array to load.